From sketchy potlucks to cat-crazed relatives, the holiday season can present some shaky situations for anyone with allergies.

 - Put freshly washed linens on the bed.

-If your allergy is severe, you may want to stay at a hotel, Kokan said.
+If your allergy is severe, you may want to stay at a hotel, Keller said.

 Food – avoid cross contamination